0x27/GitPass/README.md

 ## Features
 * [MILITARY STRENGTH][charlatan] [Fernet][Fernet] Cryptography!
-* Password history!
+* Password history, thanks to the wonderful powers of Git!
 * Command Line Interface!
 * [High Availabilty Cloud Hosting Service][bullshit] for Password Storage!
 * Notifies you when you should change your passwords!
+(Coming Soon!)
 * Free and Open Source Software!
 * Written in Python!
+Batteries are DEFINATELY included!
 * Unnecessary Amounts of Hyperbole!

 ## How does it work?